holochain/n3h/README.md

 `n3h` does NOT need to be installed manually by Holochain users or developers.
 Holochain itself will download and install a pre-built version of `n3h` ready for use on your system, alleviating any concerns of version compatibility and mismatches.

-> It did not previously work this way, `n3h` required separte manual installation prior to v0.0.12-alpha1 of `holochain-rust`.
+> It did not previously work this way, `n3h` required separate manual installation prior to v0.0.12-alpha1 of `holochain-rust`.

 ## Versions